 The same effect that is visible in the case of what is called an invasive species – a macroscopic species that is able to multiply unchecked, limited only by its food supply, due to an absence of predators in its new environment – is also visible in the case of a disease-causing microbe that is introduced to a population, whether human, animal, or plant, where it had formerly not existed.
 It is now estimated that, following Columbus’ “discovery” of the Americas, between seventy and ninety percent of the native people living on these continents and islands were killed, most of them unintentionally but in some cases intentionally, by the introduction of diseases to which Europeans were more or less immune, but to which the natives were not immune, never having encountered them before.

-The general belief why a deadly disease does not eradicate an entire population is that some individuals possess immunity to the disease, which may be due to genetic variability, which immunity may then be passed on to its offspring.
+The general belief why a deadly disease does not eradicate an entire population is that some individuals possess immunity to the disease, which may be due to genetic variability, which immunity may then be passed on to their offspring.
 This is an example of what has been called “the survival of the fittest,” in this case, fitness meaning the organism’s ability to defend itself against a malicious microbe that can cause its death.
 However, this belief is not proven, and I suspect there is another important mechanism that protects people, and organisms in general, from deadly microbes.

 I wish to emphasize that I am not questioning the standard medical belief that diseases are caused by specific bacteria or viruses that multiply unchecked inside the human body, thus causing sickness or death.
 According to the germ theory of disease, the human body’s immune system destroys potentially harmful microbes, or germs, and this is what protects people and keeps them in good health.
 When it is unable to do so, disease results, with all its unpleasant effects, including death.
 Although I agree with this theory, I believe that, in a very fundamental way, it provides an incomplete picture of how bodily health is maintained.